hakshark/rPi-cluster/README.md

 >**Note:** For my implementation I will be running all the Raspberry Pi's in this project headless (ssh and cli).
 You may prefer to use the GUI and therefore would need monitor, keyboard and mouse. **No** instructions are provided for setup and configuration through the GUI, although you could just open a terminal inside the GUI and try some of the install and configurations......

+## Cluster Design - WIP

+  - rPiManager - Fitted into the Argon ONE case, uses M.2 SSD to boot from and to store data
+  - rPiDockNode01 - Docker worker node fitted into the Cloudlet Cluster case, attached to the 2.5" SSD to boot from and to store data
+  - rPiDockNode02 - Docker worker node fitted into the Cloudlet Cluster case, attached to the 2.5" SSD to boot from and to store data
+  - rPiDockNode03 - Docker worker node fitted into the Cloudlet Cluster case, attached to the 2.5" SSD to boot from and to store data
+  - rPiDockNode04 - Docker worker node fitted into the Cloudlet Cluster case, attached to the 2.5" SSD to boot from and to store data

 ## Software & Utilities- WIP

   - Raspberry Pi O/S 64-bit ([raspios-bullseye](https://downloads.raspberrypi.org/raspios_arm64/images/))